© Crown copyright 2020

 - you change address

-- your name changes (e.g. by marriage, civil partnership, deed poll)
+- your name changes (for example by marriage, civil partnership, deed poll)

-The Blue Badge scheme is administered and enforced by your local authority and you should always contact them first for further information.
+The Blue Badge scheme is administered and enforced by your local council and you should always contact them first for further information.

 If you do not drive yourself, it is important that you share this information with anyone who will be carrying you as a passenger.